citygml4j/citygml4j/README.md

 -------
 citygml4j is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See the `LICENSE` file for more details.

-Note that releases of the software before version 2.3.0 continue to be licensed under GNU LGPL 3.0 license.
+Note that releases of the software before version 2.3.0 continue to be licensed under GNU LGPL 3.0.
 To request a previous of citygml4j under Apache 2.0 create a GitHub issue.

 Latest release
 --------------